piccolo-orm/piccolo_web/image/app/content/md/posts/why_python_type_annotations_are_awesome.md

 class Dog():
     # In Python 3.7 forward references are allowed i.e. the
-    # return type can be current class being defined.
+    # return type can be the current class being defined.
     def return_friend(self) -> Dog:
         return some_dog